truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Registers a new external MCP server with Letta.
 After adding, the tools provided by that server can be listed and added to agents.

 **Response Fields:** Returns the list of MCP servers now configured (including the newly added one), or a confirmation.
-The new server’s details (like an ID or name and URL) will be included.
+The new server's details (like an ID or name and URL) will be included.

 ### GET `/v1/tools/mcp/{server_id}/tools` – List MCP Tools by Server